Brian Myers: Teaming with Tyler Reks (2011–2012)

 On April 26, Hawkins was drafted to the Raw brand as part of the 2011 Supplemental Draft.
 Hawkins and Ryder had a brief reunion on the May 19 episode of Superstars, where they teamed together in a losing effort against Kozlov and Santino Marella.
 After Hawkins beat JTG on the May 26 episode of Superstars, Hawkins returned on the September 8 episode of Superstars, teaming with Tyler Reks to defeat Percy Watson and Titus O'Neil.
-Hawkins and Reks then began appearing on the fifth season of NXT, by attacking the Usos from behind on the September 27 episode of NXT.
+Hawkins and Reks then began appearing on the fifth season of NXT, by attacking The Usos from behind on the September 27 episode of NXT.
 Over the next two weeks on NXT, Hawkins and Reks faced the Usos in tag team matches, with Hawkins and Reks winning the first match and the Usos winning the second match.

 From October 2011, Hawkins, claiming a broken ankle, began to carry around a metal walking cane.
 However, when Hawkins' injury had healed sufficiently for him to wrestle, he still brought the cane with him to the ring.
 Hawkins and Reks then lost a non-title match to Air Boom on the December 22 episode of Superstars.
 Hawkins debuted on Raw on January 9, 2012, and was quickly defeated by a returning Brodus Clay.
 Hawkins and Reks feuded with Trent Barreta and Yoshi Tatsu from December 2011.
-Both teams regularly played pranks on each other, Tatsu being locked in a closet and Reks' hands being superglued onto an Xbox controller.
+Both teams regularly played pranks on each other, Tatsu being locked in a closet and Reks' hands being superglued onto an Xbox 360 controller.
 The feud ended when Hawkins and Reks defeated Barreta and Tatsu on the January 18 episode of NXT.

 Hawkins and Reks then became NXT's troublemakers, tormenting NXT host Matt Striker on his lacklustre career and how they should be main-eventing NXT, even once going to the extent of assaulting him after a match.
 This forced Striker to appoint William Regal as NXT's prime authority figure on the February 29 episode of NXT.
 Regal often employed harsh measures to keep Hawkins and Reks in line, including threatening suspensions for bad behaviour and condemning them to janitorial duty, this caused them much frustration.
 On the March 21, 2012 episode of NXT Redemption, a storyline began in which Striker was knocked out with chloroform by Johnny Curtis and Maxine, and then Striker was kidnapped by unknown persons, later revealed to be Hawkins and Reks, who intended to blackmail Maxine into using her charms to get Regal to leave them alone.
 Unfortunately for Hawkins and Reks, Striker was rescued by Derrick Bateman and Kaitlyn.
 On the April 18 episode of NXT, the freed Striker confronted Hawkins and Reks about the kidnapping, and Hawkins admitted the crime.
 As punishment, Regal put Hawkins and Reks in a match against each other, with Striker as referee.
 The loser would be fired.
-Even though Reks won to supposedly save his job at the expense of Hawkins', Regal decided to fire Reks as well, sending the two troublemakers away from NXT.
+Even though Reks won to supposedly save her job at the expense of Hawkins', Regal decided to fire Reks as well, sending the two troublemakers away from NXT.